Ozzymara/escapepyramid/README.md

 # 🧐 UX Design

-Designing a website that prioritises mental health requires a thoughtful approach that balances aesthetics, accessibility, and user experience.
+Designing a website that prioritises user interaction requires a thoughtful approach that balances aesthetics, accessibility, and user experience.

 ## 👤 User stories